Northampton, Massachusetts: Colleges and universities

 Northampton is home to Smith College, founded in 1871, a women's college (one of the Seven Sisters), it is also one of the Five Colleges Consortium.
 Smith students (along with those of the associated Five Colleges) contribute to Northampton's college town atmosphere.

 Clarke Schools for Hearing and Speech

 Clarke Schools for Hearing and Speech (formerly the Clarke School for the Deaf) specializes in oral education (speech and lip-reading, as opposed to signing) and holds an annual summer camp, the theme varying from summer to summer.
 Clarke is the oldest oral school for the deaf in the country, established in 1867 on Round Hill Road overlooking the Connecticut River Valley.

+Hill Institute

+Established in 1876 by Samuel L. Hill, the Hill Institute in Florence is a private educational organization known for founding the first free kindergarten in the United States and currently offering community craft and industrial arts classes for adults and children.

 Media

 The Daily Hampshire Gazette, a six-day a week morning newspaper and the oldest surviving newspaper in Massachusetts, is based in Northampton, covering Hampshire and Franklin counties.

 Northampton is the city of license for three commercial radio stations: WLZX-FM, WEIB, and WHMP.
 Northampton is also home to WXOJ-LP, a low-power community radio station owned and operated by Valley Free Radio.
 The station was built by more than 400 volunteers from Northampton and around the country in August 2005 at the eighth Prometheus Radio Project barnraising, in conjunction with the tenth annual Grassroots Radio Coalition conference.
 Valley Free Radio broadcasts music, news, public affairs, and locally produced radio content to listeners at 103.3 FM.
 Northampton also holds Smith College’s student-run radio station WOZQ, which aired its first broadcast in 1982.

 In addition, Northampton is home to Northampton Open Media (NOM), formally Northampton Community Television, which has existed in numerous forms since the mid-1980s but experienced a radical change in 2006 when it became an independently run nonprofit community media center.
 After a new public unveiling in November 2007, NOM grew to over 200 active members in less than 18 months and had already attracted statewide and national attention in the community media landscape.
 In 2012, 2013 and 2014 NOM won awards for best web sites (for two different sites) in the United States for community media organizations with budgets under $300,000.